SashwatAnagolum/SparseyTestingSystem/README.md

 For our example, we will perform HPO to investigate the effects of different model parameters on the rate of basis set size growth, a key aspect of Sparsey's lifelong learning capabilities.

-First, define your model and experiment parameters using automatically validated YAML configuration files.
+First, define your model and experiment parameters using the system's automatically validated YAML configuration files.

 ```yaml
 hyperparameters: